bogdan/datagrid/Readme.markdown

 * Export to CSV

 *NOTE:* This gem is still under heavy development.
-If you find a bug don't consider this a peace of shit, just report it and I'll fix it shortly.
+If you find a bug, don't consider this a piece of shit; just report it and I'll fix it shortly.

-*This is not trivial staff, so a really need your help guys.*
+*This is not trivial stuff, so I really need your help guys.*

 ### Grid DSL

-In order to create a report You need to define:
+In order to create a report, you need to define:

 * scope of ActiveRecord objects to look through
 * filters that will be used to filter data
-* columns that should be displayed and sortable(if possible)
+* columns that should be displayed and sortable (if possible)

 ### Working grid example